 Mothers (for emerging companies).

-As of 1 January 2013, ten foreign companies were listed on the TSE.
-As of the end of December 2012, the TSE's total market capitalisation exceeded JPY300,797 billion, making the TSE the largest exchange in Asia and the third largest exchange in the world.
+As of 29 February 2016, nine foreign companies were listed on the TSE.
+As of 29 February 2016, the TSE's total market capitalisation exceeded JPY497,814 billion, making the TSE one of the largest exchanges in the world.